iluvgirlswithglasses/mail-client/doc/fin/smtp.md

 [09:14:47.423] [worker-0] [DEBUG] r.e.t.SMTPHandler:186 - >>: 250 371 bytes accepted
 ```

-By looking at the log, we knew exactly what the mail client must do so as to send a mail like Thunderbird:
+By analyzing the log, we knew precisely the specific steps a mail client must take to send an email in a manner similar to Thunderbird:

 ```py
 [09:14:47.368] [worker-0] [DEBUG] r.e.t.SMTPHandler:120 - <<: EHLO [127.0.0.1]